SomeWeekendReading/someweekendreading.github.io/_posts/2023-10-10-tired-surveillance.md

 <img src="{{ site.baseurl }}/images/be-seeing-you.gif" width="200" height="150" alt="'Be seeing you' from 'The Prisoner', as a greeting in a highly surveilled dystopia" title="'Be seeing you' from 'The Prisoner', as a greeting in a highly surveilled dystopia" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 At least in the European Union, surveillance data can only be used to investigate serious crimes, not for constant surveillance of the public.
-THe US has no federal policy; anybody can do anything, and the state legislatures are pretty hoplessly gerrymandered for Republican obstinacy and power-worship.
+The US has no federal policy; anybody can do anything, and the state legislatures are pretty hoplessly gerrymandered for Republican obstinacy and power-worship.